CaskProtocol/cask-lightpaper/protocol-fees.md

 # Protocol Fees

 The Cask protocol charges the provider a fee on each payment to fund the treasury for protocol operations as well as to generate fee distributions to governance stakers.
 The fee charged is set per blockchain based primarily on the gas fees required to operate on the blockchain and is set by the Cask DAO governance process. and protocol fees are calculated using a price denominated in the [Base Asset](/protocol-operation.md#base-asset) of the protocol.

 The current production fees are always available on the [Production Deployments](/deployments/production.md) page.

 ## Fee Reduction Staking

 Protocol fees can be reduced by staking CASK tokens.
 The fee is weighted based on the interval of the subscription plan, since more frequent payments require more upkeep by the protocol.

 ## Fee Formula

 Definitions:

+**Minimum Payment Value** = Minimum allowable value to be transacted for a payment, denominated in the Base Asset.

-**Base Rate Fee Min** = Lowest possible fee rate charged by the protocol assuming the provider is staking the optimal amount of CASK tokens.
+**Transaction Fee Rate Min** = Lowest possible fee rate charged by the protocol assuming the provider is staking the optimal amount of CASK tokens.

-**Base Rate Fee Max** = The fee rate charged by the protocol is no CASK tokens are staked.
+**Transaction Fee Rate Max** = The fee rate charged by the protocol is no CASK tokens are staked.

-**Min Fee** = The lowest possible fee charged by the protocol regardless of the fee rates or staking, so ensure the protocol earns enough to cover gas costs.
+**Minimum Transaction Fee** = The lowest possible fee charged by the protocol regardless of the fee rates or staking, so ensure the protocol earns enough to cover gas costs.
+Denominated in the Base Asset.

 **Stake Target Factor** = Initially set to 100 (set by governance)